We talked to academic Anni Irish about how tattooed women have been objectified and fetishized since the days of the 19th century.

 How did people get tattoos in the 19th century?

 I think if you wanted one, you'd know where to go.
 It was a word-of-mouth type thing.
-The illegality had to do with a fear of needle safety—fears of HIV, intravenous drug use, etc. This stigmatization likely sparked the now-familiar medicalization of tattooing—fresh needles, clean shops, etc.—and the rise of its legitimacy as a skill and practice.
+The illegality in the 20th century had to do with a fear of needle safety—fears of HIV, intravenous drug use, etc. This stigmatization likely sparked the now-familiar medicalization of tattooing—fresh needles, clean shops, etc.—and the rise of its legitimacy as a skill and practice.

 Why were people so interested in seeing tattooed women on stage back in the day?